Storyteller (Raghav album)

 Storyteller is the debut album from Canadian R&B singer Raghav.
-Combining elements of his South-Asian background with reggae and US style R&B, Raghav has defined his own style as showcased in the UK top ten hits with "Can't Get Enough", "So Confused" and "Angel Eyes".
+Combining elements of his South-Asian background with reggae and US style R&B, Raghav defined his own style as showcased in the UK top ten hits with "Can't Get Enough", "So Confused" and "Angel Eyes".

+Release

 The album reached No. 36 on the UK Albums Chart.
+It sold more than 1.3 million copies globally.

+Reception

+Caroline Sullivan of The Guardian rated the album 3/5 stars, stating, "Raghav's first album starts with a swirl of Bollywood strings, delivering a deceptive message about this Canadian-Indian singer.
+Though pushed as a sort of one-man, hunkier Cornershop, he's really more of an Asian Craig David."

+The song "So Confused", won him the award for Best Single and Best Newcomer at the 2005 UK Asian Music Awards.
+The single "Angel Eyes", won Best Crossover Chart Act at the 3rd Urban Music Awards.